-Remember to think about the type of meal you are serving, what you’re prepared to handle as a host and what level of formality your gathering will be.
+Remember to think about the type of meal you are serving, what you’re prepared to handle as a host, and what level of formality you’ve chosen for your gathering.
 A casual pot-luck with close friends or family certainly doesn’t need to be more than the most basic of settings.
 A formal affair, and menu, however will necessitate a few more utensils and a bit of style thrown in to properly pull off a fancy at-home meal.
-That being said, many skilled hosts have been able to pull off a formal meal with limited glass, dish and silverware by putting practicality first and utilizing a dash of creativity (and maybe some very quick dish washing between courses.)
+That being said, many skilled hosts have been able to pull off a formal meal with limited tableware by putting practicality first and utilizing a dash of creativity (and maybe some very quick dish washing between courses.)

-1) All utensils on the napkin: The napkin is placed to the left of the setting with the fork, knife (blade facing the fork) and spoon placed in that order on top of the napkin.
+1) All utensils are placed on the napkin: The napkin is placed to the left of the setting with the fork, knife (blade facing the fork), and spoon placed in that order on top of the napkin.

-2) The napkin to the left with the fork resting on top of it.
-To the right of the plate is the knife (blade facing in toward the fork and plate) and a spoon (if necessary) set to the right of the knife.
-The water glass is placed above the knife or at 45 degree angle to the right of the knife.
+2) The napkin to the left with the fork resting on top of or next to it.
+To the right of the plate is the knife (blade facing inward toward the fork and plate) and a spoon (if necessary) set to the right of the knife.
+The water glass is placed above the knife or at 45-degree angle to the right of the knife.

-The informal or semi-formal place setting is fairly basic and setting it will depend a bit on personal style, the courses you are serving, and what you have to work with for utensils, dishware and glassware.
+The informal or semi-formal place setting is fairly basic, and the setting will depend on your personal style, the courses you are serving, and what you have to work with for utensils, dishware, and glassware.
 Informal/semi-formal settings are wonderful for the classic dinner party.
 They bring just enough of a step up from our everyday settings to make the table feel special but don’t go so far as to make the event feel too stuffy for a Friday night with friends or a family holiday setting.

-Take note that the dessert utensils can either be brought out with dessert or set above the setting during the entire meal.
-If set for the entire meal the fork is placed so that the handles is pointing toward the left and the spoon sits atop the fork with its handle facing to the right.
-The butter knife is placed on the butter plate with the blade facing in toward the diner.
-The table setting is mostly designed for right-hand dominant diners and thus the handle of the butter knife is placed so that it points to the right.
-This makes it easier for the right-handed diner to pick up the knife in the their right hand.
+The butter knife is placed on the butter plate with the blade facing inward toward the diner.
+The table setting is mostly designed for right-hand dominant diners; thus, the butter knife's handle is placed so that it points to the right.
+This makes it easier for the right-handed diner to pick up the knife in their right hand.

 Some hosts place the fork on top of the napkin to save room in the setting or to keep things slightly more casual.
-Other hosts feel this is not keeping with the idea that each item should be touched only when it is to be used and that disturbing the fork to get to the napkin is less than desirable.
-At Emily Post we say, it’s really up to you and your style.
-Where we don’t see as much room for stylistic detours is with the utensils themselves.
-We have seen some inventive settings with all the utensils at the top of the setting, or flipped around so that forks are on the right and spoons and knives on the left and they have yet to make us run right out to repeat it.
+Other hosts feel this is not in keeping with the idea that each item should be touched only when it is to be used and that disturbing the fork to get to the napkin is less than desirable.
+At Emily Post, we say it’s really up to you and your style.
+We don’t see as much room for stylistic detours with the utensils themselves.
+We have seen some inventive settings with all the utensils at the top of the setting or flipped around so that forks are on the right and spoons and knives on the left, and they have yet to make us run right out to repeat it.
 NOTE: While we now see both configurations, traditionally, the dessert spoon is set above the dessert fork.

 Remember when you clear the table for dessert to remove the unused utensils (except the dessert utensils if they are out) as well as the butter plate and butter knife.